-The best way of deciding what kind of helper you want is to look at what tasks you want covered while you do the rest.
+The best way of deciding what kind of helper you want is to look at what tasks you want covered, from packing for daycare or maybe preparing some snacks, while you do the rest.

 Though, in the end, it’s partly your little one’s decision, since they have to get along with them quite well.

 Unlike with babysitters and nannies, mother’s helpers don’t exactly have ads in the paper or nanny agencies that you can just call up to have one dispatched to you.

 The best place to look is within your circle of friends and family.

 Preferably someone you know who lives nearby so that their kids don’t have to trek halfway across town to get to you to do their job.

 Plus it helps the kids’ parents feel more secure about allowing them to work as what is essentially a part-time nanny because they know they’re always close by.

 That said, if you have some older kids that fall within the age range of 12+ year olds, then you can enlist their help too and skip all the hassle of finding a mother’s helper – for a reasonable fee, of course.

 What Should I Look For In One?